openwdl/wdl/versions/1.1/SPEC.md

 ## 🗑 File write_object(Object)

 Writes a tab-separated value (TSV) file with the contents of an `Object`.
-The file contains two tab-delimited lines terminated by a newline (`\n`).
+The file contains two tab-delimited lines.
 The first line is the names of the `Object` members, and the second line is the corresponding values.
+All lines are terminated by the newline (`\n`) character.
 The ordering of the columns is unspecified.

 The `Object` values must be serializable to strings, meaning that only primitive types are supported.
 Attempting to write an `Object` that has a compound member value results in an error.